Adalab/modulo-4-evaluacion-final-bpw-Raquelcb24/README.md

    npm install
    ```

+4. Set up your MySQL database and update the file with your database credentials.

-4. Start the server:
+5. Start the server:

    ```bash
    npm run dev
    ```

-## Usage

-Once the server is running, you can make HTTP requests to the available endpoints using tools like Postman.

 ## Endpoints